 We now present experimental results that evaluate the performance of the physical system described in the previous section.
 We obtained most of the experimental results through an actual deployment of MICA2 motes in a grassy field, using the setup described in Section 3.
-However, for some experiments which require a long duration of time, we can not afford to deploy the system unattended due to security issues.
+However, for some experiments, which require a long duration of time, we cannot afford to deploy the system unattended due to security issues.
 Instead we conduct this type of experiments with a smaller number motes in controlled environments.
 In addition, simulations are also used to reveal the tradeoff between different design decisions.

 We classify the experiments into three broad categories.
-The first set of experiments evaluate the MICA2 radio in different environments.
+The first set of experiments evaluate the basic capabilities of VigilNet such as the MICA2 radio in different environments, performance of walking GPS localization and symmetry detection.
 The second set of experiments evaluate the performance of the tracking component.
 Finally, we evaluate the sentry service and the power management features of our system.